 The controls used to populate a Web Form are not controls in the same sense as ActiveX controls.
 Rather, they are XML tags in the ASP.NET namespace that the Web browser dynamically transforms into HTML and client-side script when a page is requested.
-Amazingly, the Web server is able to render the same server-side control in different ways, producing a transformation that is appropriate to the requestor's particular Web browser.
-This means that it is now easy to write fairly sophisticated user interfaces for Web pages, without having to worry about how to ensure that your page will run on any of the available browsers-because Web Forms will take care of that for you.
+Amazingly, the Web server is able to render the same server-side control in different ways, producing a transformation appropriate to the requestor's particular Web browser.
+This means that it is now easy to write fairly sophisticated user interfaces for Web pages, without worrying about how to ensure that your page will run on any of the available browsers - because Web Forms will take care of that for you.

-You can use C# or Visual Basic .NET to expand the Web Form toolbox.
+You can use C# or Visual Basic 2008 to expand the Web Form toolbox.
 Creating a new server-side control is simply a matter of implementing .NET's System.Web.UI.WebControls.WebControl class.

-XML Web services
+XML Web Services

 Today, HTML pages account for most of the traffic on the World Wide Web.
 With XML, however, computers have a device-independent format to use for communicating with each other on the Web.
 In the future, computers may use the Web and XML to communicate information rather than dedicated lines and proprietary formats such as Electronic Data Interchange (EDI).
-XML Web services are designed for a service-oriented Web, in which remote computers provide each other with dynamic information that can be analyzed and re-formatted, before final presentation to a user.
+XML Web services are designed for a service-oriented Web, in which remote computers provide each other with dynamic information that can be analyzed and reformatted, before final presentation to a user.
 An XML Web service is an easy way for a computer to expose information to other computers on the Web in the form of XML.

 In technical terms, an XML Web service on .NET is an ASP.NET page that returns XML instead of HTML to requesting clients.
 Such pages have a code-behind DLL containing a class that derives from the WebService class.
-The Visual Studio .NET IDE provides an engine that facilitates Web Service development.
+The Visual Studio 2008 IDE provides an engine that facilitates Web service development.

-There are two main reasons that an organization might choose to use XML Web services.
+An organization might choose to use XML Web services for two main reasons.
 The first reason is that they rely on HTTP; XML Web services can use existing networks (HTTP) as a medium for conveying information.
-The other is that because XML Web services use XML, the data format is self-describing, non-proprietary, and platform-independent.
+The other is that because XML Web services use XML, the data format is self-describing, nonproprietary, and platform-independent.